evgeniums/cpp-validator/docs/index.md

 - `auto property_notation=variadic_property(arg1,arg2);`
 - `auto member_notation=_[variadic_property][arg1][arg2];`

 When used with member notation the arguments passed to variadic property must follow the property's key in the member's path.
-In this case special intermediate closures will be created at each stage of member's path until number of required arguments is reached thus using [currying](https://en.wikipedia.org/wiki/Currying) technique.
+In this case special intermediate closures will be created at each level of member's path until number of required arguments is reached thus using [currying](https://en.wikipedia.org/wiki/Currying) technique.

 The arguments following the variadic property in the member's path can be provided either "as is" or wrapped into `varg(argument)`.
 In the latter case the variadic property will be presented in more natural way in text reports: